 Meaning

-The message behind “The rule of friendship means there should be mutual sympathy between them, each supplying what the other lacks and trying to benefit the other, always using friendly and sincere words.” revolves around friendship.
-It suggests that friendships grow through trust and support, making it relatable to many people's experiences.
+In the quote “The rule of friendship means there should be mutual sympathy between them, each supplying what the other lacks and trying to benefit the other, always using friendly and sincere words.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.

 Theme